 “Immediate effect of Bhasthrika & Bhramari pranayamas on autonomic and respiratory variables in healthy individuals”- A Randomized controlled trial.

-Abstract: Introduction: Pranayamas, one of the limbs of ashtanga yoga .
+Abstract: Introduction: Pranayamas, one of the limbs of Ashtanga yoga .
 It involves manipulation of the breath and works as a dynamic bridge between the body and mind.
-Regular practices of pranayamas have shown an increase in parasympathetic tone and a decrease in sympathetic activity.
+Regular practices of Pranayamas have shown an increase in parasympathetic tone and a decrease in sympathetic activity.
 Pranayamas especially when done in a faster pace for a longer duration produce parasympathetic dominance in contrast to the short duration training which evokes a sympathetic activity.
 Material and Methods: Subjects of age 18-25 years who haven’t had any form of exposure towards yogic practices for the past 3 months were randomly recruited.
 A total number of 210 subjects were screened.
-Ninety subjects met inclusion criteria and were allocated randomly by using a computer generated randomisation tool into 3 groups of 30 each.
+Ninety subjects met inclusion criteria and were allocated randomly by using a computer generated randomization tool into 3 groups of 30 each.
 Group 1, Group 2 & Group 3 were assigned for the practice of Bhasthrika, Bhramari & Breath Awareness respectively.
 The data was collected for autonomic and respiratory variables by using polygraph (MP 36 Biopac Student Lab) at baseline, during & immediately after 5 mins of the practice for

 each group.
 Observations and Results: The findings of the present study indicate that a significant increase in HR, RMSSD, LF, LF/HF ratio in all the three groups during the practice.
-However, interestingly an increase in HF was observed diuring Breath Awareness practice.
+However, interestingly an increase in HF was observed during breath awareness practice.
 Immediately following the practices, a significant reduction in HR, RMSSD, and HF were observed in all the three groups.
 However, NN50 increased significantly immediately following the practice as compared to the baseline levels following Bhramari and breath awareness groups.
 These findings suggest that all practices increase the sympathetic tone.
-Interestingly, Bhrastrika and Bhramari pranayama practices increases the cardiac tone as indicated through NN50.
+Interestingly, Bhrastrika and Bhramari Pranayama practices increases the cardiac tone as indicated through NN50.

-Conclusion: The study investigated the immediate effects of Bhasthrika , Bhramari and Breath Awareness practices on autonomic and respiratory variables and concluded that there was an increase in HF during these practices which indicated an increase in cardiac tone.
-Short durations of Bhastrika and Bhramari Pranayama practices are therefore effective in Physiological arousal among healthy individuals.
+Conclusion: The study investigated the immediate effects of Bhasthrika , Bhramari and breath awareness practices on autonomic and respiratory variables and concluded that there was an increase in HF during these practices which indicated an increase in cardiac tone.
+Short durations of Bhastrika and Bhramari Pranayama practices are therefore effective in physiological arousal among healthy individuals.

 Keywords Pranayam; Bhasthrika; Bhramari;Breath Awareness; Heart rate variability.